Double BFV quantisation of 3d Gravity: Introduction

 To overcome these obstructions, in geometric quantisation, one looks at a suitably chosen subalgebra of the algebra of functions over a sympletic manifold (thought of as the phase space of a mechanical system) and builds a quantisation map (a Lie algebra morphism) onto some suitable set of operators over a (possibly) Hilbert space, after choosing a polarization \cite{Kos73,souriau1970,Woodhouse,Gotayfunctorial}.

-When the mechanical system is constrained, i.e. the dynamics is tangent to a coisotropic submanifold $C\subset F$, one has the option of quantising either $F$ or the coisotropic reduction $\underline{C}$.
+When the mechanical system is constrained, i.e.\ the dynamics is tangent to a coisotropic submanifold $C\subset F$, one has the option of quantising either $F$ or the coisotropic reduction $\underline{C}$.
 In the physics literature, the quantisation of $F$ is often called the ``kinematical'' space of states, while the quantisation of $\underline{C}$ has the qualifier ``physical'', for physical configurations are only those which lie in the constraint set.
 The problem of comparing these two, also phrasable as the implementation of ``quantum constraints'', is known in symplectic geometry as the ``quantisation commutes with reduction paradigm'', originally conjectured in general and proven for Hamiltonian actions on K\"ahler manifolds under certain assumptions in \cite{GuilleminSternberg}, and later generalised by \cite{MeinrenkenRR,VergneMultiplicities,MeinrenkenSpinDirac,MeinrenkenSjamaar}.
 (A review of these progress following Guillemin and Sternberg's paper was written by Vergne \cite{VergneReview}.)

-Another approach - which is more suitable to applications in field theory - follows the idea that instead of pursuing the quantisation of the reduced space $\underline{C}$, which may be singular and unwieldy, one can instead look at a coisotropic resolution of the quotient, in terms of the Koszul--Tate--Chevalley--Eilenberg complex or, crediting the pioneers of this method, the Batalin--Fradkin--Vilkovisky complex \cite{BV1,BV2,BV3}.
+Another approach - which is more suitable to applications in field theory - follows the idea that instead of pursuing the quantisation of the reduced space $\underline{C}$, which may be singular and unwieldy,\footnote{A reasonable intermediate stage is when the reduction is a smooth stratified manifold.} one can instead look at a coisotropic resolution of the quotient, in terms of the Koszul--Tate--Chevalley--Eilenberg complex or, crediting the pioneers of this method, the Batalin--Fradkin--Vilkovisky complex \cite{BV1,BV2,BV3}.
 (See \cite{Stasheff1997} for an explanation of the method that is more amenable to mathematicians.)
 A more recent viewpoint on this approach is presented in \cite{OhPark} and \cite{Schaetz:2008}, where it is shown that the BFV complex (or its underlying strong homotopy Lie algebra), controls deformations of coisotropic embeddings.